 The Best Toronto Itinerary: 2 or 3 Days

 I was born and grew up in Toronto, and still live nearby.
-I travel back there frequently and am up to date on how the city keeps changing, the key things that visitors shouldn’t miss, and all the fun things to do.
-Toronto is an exciting city that is well worth a visit.
+I travel back there frequently and am up to date on how the city keeps changing, the key things that visitors shouldn’t miss.

-Toronto may not be on the same level as New York City, Paris or San Francisco – but it is a nice city, and there’s often more to do than what people realize.
+Toronto may not be as well known as New York City, Paris or San Francisco – but its a really intersting city, and there’s more to do than people realize.
+Most visitors I know tend to visit the CN Tower and Niagara Falls when they visit Toronto, but miss some of the other really key things that make the city worth visiting.

 I’m going to walk you through the best 2 and 3 day itineraries for Toronto so you get to see the absolute best things it has to offer.